|2015-2016 League Title|

 GK: Jan Van Beveren

 Considered one of the best keepers in the 1970's.
 In 1970, Van Beveren joined PSV Eindhoven, where he won three Eredivisie titles, two domestic cups and the UEFA Cup in 1978.
+He had 32 caps.
 His career with the national team was cut short because of a feud with Johan Cruyff.
-He missed the WC Finals in 1974.
+He missed the WC Finals in 1974 because of that.

 GK: Hans Van Breukelen